qwangmsk/Melanoma-Detect/README.md

         for Diagnosing Pigmented and Nonpigmented Skin Cancer and its Simulators.
 Journal of Investigative Dermatology.
 2025.

+From the Milk10K dataset, we randomly selected 92 dermoscopic images and their corresponding clinical close-up images per skin tone class to construct a balanced subset for evaluating GPT-5.2.
+This subset comprises 460 unique lesions (92 per skin tone group) and 920 total images.
+To ensure reproducibility, we provide the identifiers of the selected images in a file, milk10k-460-image-ids.csv, which were used consistently across all experiments.

 ### Prompting and assessment

 Because our earlier results on the ISIC and HAM100K datasets indicated that GPT-5 was not well suited for top-1 diagnosis (see Results in Section 1 above), the present evaluation focused on two clinically relevant diagnostic tasks: (1) malignancy discrimination, and (2) generation of the top three differential diagnoses.
 The most recent GPT-5.2 model released in December 2025 was used in this assessment.